 August 1960 Popular Electronics

-fine vacuum tube tester that had been given to me by an über-engineer/ham
+fine vacuum tube tester that had been given to me by an über-engineer/ham I

-was a really nice tester: a B&K Model 650 Dyna-Quik Dynamic Mutual Conductance Tube & Transistor Tester.
+650 Dyna-Quik Dynamic Mutual Conductance Tube & Transistor Tester.
 It was

 sold shortly after I had also given away as a wedding gift the Crosley floor console

 radio that I restored.
 Another bad move.
 Now, many moons later, I am working to

 Crosley tube radio and I sure wish I had held on to it.
 Similar

 tube testers are routinely selling on eBay for $100-$200.
-At some point I'll buy
+I finally found a really

-PART 1 - Checking for Shorts
+Part 1 - Checking for Shorts and for Noise

 By G. H. Harrison